1on1pt/Movies-ETL/README.md

 ### Create the Movie Database

-The final step was to movies_df DataFrame MovieLens ratings CSV file to a SQL database.
+The final step was to load the movies_df DataFrame and MovieLens ratings CSV file into a SQL database.

 The movies table has 6052 rows: